 The classic recipes for buckeyes I’ve found on the web use up to twice the amount of powdered sugar (yes, 6 cups) and two full sticks of butter for the same amount of peanut butter.
 This variation is less aggressively sweet, with a little tang from cream cheese and warm flavors from the graham crumbs.
 The only thing I wished it had was salt — perhaps a quarter teaspoon?
 Maybe a half teaspoon of something light and flaky?
 I think that salt really brings out the flavor in a peanut butter candy (try just the peanut butter portion of a Reese’s peanut butter cup alone if you don’t believe me), especially against a chocolate coating.

-1 1/2 cups peanut butter (smooth, but you can use chunky if you are looking for more texture)
+1 1/2 cups (145 grams) peanut butter (I use smooth, but you can use chunky if you are looking for more texture)

-1 cup graham cracker crumbs (from about 14 graham crackers)
+1 cup (about 130 grams) graham cracker crumbs (from about 14 graham crackers)

 Salt (optional, see note up top)

-10 tablespoons (1 1/4 sticks or 5 ounces) unsalted butter, melted and cooled
+10 tablespoons (5 ounces or 140 grams) unsalted butter, melted and cooled